jessthespacer/mutual-info-matlab/README.md

-# MATLAB `mutualInfo()` function
+# MATLAB `mutualInfo` function

 Fast MATLAB function to calculate the mutual information of two images.
-Designed specifically for speed and to emulate functionality of MATLAB native `entropy()` function.
+Designed specifically for speed and to emulate functionality of MATLAB native `entropy` function.
 For details on usage, see function docstring or execute `help mutualInfo`.

+Based on the [`mi`](https://www.mathworks.com/matlabcentral/fileexchange/13289-fast-mutual-information-of-two-images-or-signals) function created by J. Delpiano.

+Requirements and compatibility:
+- Developed and tested in MATLAB 2023a.
+- At least 2021a is required for the name=value syntax function arguments.
+Replace these with comma-separated syntax (lines 39-43) if you are using a version older than 2021a.
+- At least 2015b is required for the `histcounts` and `histcounts2` functions.
+- Requires the `im2uint8` function from the [Image Processing Toolbox](https://www.mathworks.com/products/image.html) (lines 30-31.)
+If this toolbox is not available to you, replace those lines with code that will scale the gray-levels of your image to values in the range of 0 to 255, then cast the images to `uint8`.

 # Theory
 The mutual information $I$ of two images $A$ and $B$ is given by [1]:

 $$ I(A, B) = \sum_{a, b} p_{AB}(a, b) \log_2{\frac{p_{AB}(a, b)}{p_A(a)\ p_B(b)}} $$

 Where $p_{AB}$ is the joint probability density function of the gray-levels of the images, and $p_A$ and $p_B$ are the probability density functions of the gray-levels of images $A$ and $B$, respectively.
+It is assumed that $0 \log{\frac{0}{0}} = 0$.

 The information entropy $H$ of an image $A$ is given by [2]: